georghe-crihan/misc-howto/How AMD Stole Intel’s Future The Untold x86-64 Story.md

 what the 32-bit x86 really starved for, more general purpose registers.
 I mean, I grew up on 6502, which has one accumulator and two 8-bit index registers.
 So 8 always felt like a lot to me, but compiler authors did not agree.
-The original 8, which are *EAX* through *EDI* with *ESP* and *EBP* as stack and frame pointers, were never enough for the modern compilers.
-Every time the register allocator ran out of registers, it had to spill variables onto the stack.
+The original 8[^Original8], which are *EAX* through *EDI* with *ESP* and *EBP* as stack and frame pointers, were never enough for the modern compilers.
+[^Original8]: *Original 8* - The original eight 32 bit registers: EAX, EBX, ECX, EDX, ESI, EDI, EBP, ESP.

+Every time the
+register allocator ran out of registers, it had to spill variables onto the stack.
 And that's death by a thousand cache misses.
-AMD-64 gives you 16 full 64-bit general purpose registers *RAX* through *RA15*, plus 16 XMM registers baseline by Fiat, because SSSE2 is mandatory in 64-bit mode.
-The extra registers turned out to be profoundly important.
+AMD-64 gives you 16 full 64-bit general purpose registers *RAX* through *RA15*, plus 16 XMM registers baseline by Fiat, because SSSE2[^SSE2] is mandatory in 64-bit mode.
+[^SSE2]: *SSE2* - Adds support for 128-bit SIMD (Single Instruction, Multiple Data)
+operations on double precision floating point numbers and integers.
+Smoking fast when used.

+The extra registers
+turned out to be profoundly important.
 A lot of code gets faster 64-bit, not because it suddenly needs 64-bit pointers but because the compiler finally has register breathing room and a saner calling convention.
 And about those pointers,